eye-division/kindle-co-ed/_casestudies/childs-creativity.md

 ### **My Response**

 Leading a small Team of specialists, recruited bespoke for this project, I set out by agreeing ans sharing a core aim for the contract, of&nbsp; making every action work towards helping to&nbsp;**ensure a legacy for the investment the Government**&nbsp; and all the programme participants, had made in it through not just funding, but time an, passion and engagement.
-It was important to me, to make my values live through the contract work in support of the contracting agency to ensure the programme's **end -beneficiaries (Teachers, Artists and Children & Young People themselves) would benefit long after the centrally- run programme ended in the region.&nbsp;**
+It was important to me, to make my values live through the contract work in support of the contracting agency to ensure the programme's **end -beneficiaries (Teachers, Artists and Children & Young People themselves) would benefit long after the centrally- run programme ended in the region.**&nbsp;

-Key deliverables included: successful completion of regional consultation with high levels of participation across all major stakeholder groups;&nbsp;**formulation of a route map** for lead agencies to follow through the exit phase and beyond as a **transition bridge** to the future; researched, and&nbsp;**establish financial tolerances in potential business models;** scoping of**&nbsp;future potential operational partner types&nbsp;**and shared mission.
+Key deliverables included: successful completion of regional consultation with high levels of participation across all major stakeholder groups;&nbsp;**formulation of a route map** for lead agencies to follow through the exit phase and beyond as a **transition bridge** to the future; researched, and&nbsp;**establish financial tolerances in potential business models;** scoping of&nbsp;**future potential operational partner types**&nbsp;and shared mission.

 ### **The Success**